 Hamlin said the company’s earlier announcement to migrate away from its promotion-filled model toward an “everyday low price” strategy was also part of the redesign.
 He noted that all promotions are now listed in one area of the site, a measure likely to eliminate the frustration experienced in the past by frequently changing promotional deals.

-Among the online support services offered is the company's relatively new Dell Connect feature which allows users to contact Dell and have a technician connect to their computer remotely to resolve any issues.
-Hamlin said that the company has seen over 1.5 million sessions with the new feature and he reports more than 95 percent customer satisfaction.
+Among the online support services offered is the company’s relatively new Dell Connect feature which allows users to contact Dell and have a technician connect to their computer remotely to resolve any issues.
+Hamlin said that the company has seen over 1.5 million sessions with the new feature so far and he reports over 95 percent customer satisfaction.

 In other Tech Day news, Dell said that strong sales at its first brick-and-mortar store, which opened this summer in Dallas, has convinced the company to expand its marketplace presence with additional Dell stores, in lieu of selling its line through retailers.
 To that end, the vendor is tentatively planning to open more of the 3,000-square-foot shops on a city-by-city basis, including a previously announced unit in West Nyack, N.Y., this year, and another in New York City in 2007.